 Find a trusted insurance broker who can shop around for you and get you the best rates.
 That will save you both time and money!

 Be aware of:

 Be sure that you are comparing apples to apples.
 You don’t want to save the money on insurance only to find that it doesn’t cover important things like replacement value rather than market value.
-That’s nothing fun to learn about during an emergency!
+That’s not fun to learn about during an emergency!

 We have a BHAG to make some serious payments towards our debt this year.
 Part of our strategy is to make sure that we are getting the best rates possible on the debt that we have.

 - Review your current rates on any loans and credit cards that you own.